Diegovsky/riff/README.md

 **This is a fork of Spot to continue development and add new features**

-I'm (@Diegovsky) am a maintainer but don't have write access, making a fork unfortunately necessary.
+I'm (@Diegovsky) a maintainer but don't have write access, making a fork unfortunately necessary.

 Gtk/Rust native Spotify client for the GNOME desktop. **Only works with premium accounts!**